-We can add more value to our life by using the practice of Feng Shui to decorate our homes for a positive, balanced energy.
-It may seem complicated to put in practice, but Feng Shui is relatively easy to understand.
+We can add more value to our life by using the practice of Feng Shui to decorate our homes for positive, balanced energy.
+It may seem complicated to put into practice, but Feng Shui is relatively easy to understand.

-In a previous post, “Feng Shui for beginners: energies of colour”, we learned how the flow of energy, chi, is expressing through one of the most powerful tools in Feng Shui: colour.
-Colours correspond to the five Elements: WOOD, WATER, METAL, FIRE AND EARTH.
-By knowing what each element brings into your home, you can decide what energy you want to create in your space and, thus, what colours to use.
+In a previous post, “Feng Shui for beginners: energies of color”, we learned how the flow of energy, chi, is expressing through one of the most powerful tools in Feng Shui: color.
+Colors correspond to the Five Elements: WOOD, WATER, METAL, FIRE, AND EARTH.
+By knowing what each element brings into your home, you can decide what energy you want to create in your space and, thus, what colors to use.

-The next step is to make a map of your home using the the Bagua mapping system.
+So once you’ve decided on what elements and colors you wish to incorporate in your living space, the next step is to make a map of your home using the Bagua mapping system.

 The Bagua – the Feng Shui energy map of your house

 The translation of Bagua in Chinese is “8 areas”.
-The center is considered to be the 9th area that encompasses the energy of all other areas and belongs to the element of Earth.
+But the Bagua actually has 9 areas if we include the center.
+This center area is considered to be the 9th area as it encompasses the energy of all other areas and belongs to the element of Earth.

 How to work with the traditional Bagua map

 Step 1: Where to start with your Bagua Map

 The first step is to print the map and start at the entrance of your home.
 This is the point where all the energy comes into the house.
 As you look at the Bagua Map, the entry of the house should coincide with the North point of the Bagua.
 Imagine the shape of the Bagua and where the rooms would be.
 Depending on the shape of your home visualize the Bagua to fit your home.
 Congrats!
 Now you have a clear perspective of the Bagua map of your home!